lokapal-xyz/education/content/glossary.md

 * **Liquidity Provisioning:**
     * The act of depositing tokens into a decentralized protocol (such as a DEX or lending market) to enable trading or borrowing.
 Liquidity provisioning alone may earn passive rewards like swap fees, but not necessarily governance tokens.

+**H**

+* **Hardware Wallet:**
+    * A physical device that securely stores private keys offline, protecting them from malware and online attacks.
+Used to sign transactions while keeping the keys isolated from internet-connected environments.
+Hardware wallets provide an extra layer of security compared to online or mobile wallets.

 **I**